-The Old Town San Diego Community Plan Area encompasses approximately 230 acres of relatively flat land that is bounded on the north by Interstate 8 (I-8) and Mission Valley, on the west by Interstate 5 (I-5), and on south and east by the Mission Hills/Uptown hillsides.
-Old Town San Diego consists of single and multi-family uses (approximately 675 residents), office uses, and an abundant variety of tourist-oriented commercial uses (restaurant and drinking establishments, boutiques and specialty shops, jewelry stores, art stores and galleries, crafts shops, and museums).
-A sizeable portion of Old Town San Diego consists of dedicated parkland; including Old Town San Diego State Historic Park, Presidio Park (City), Heritage Park (County), and numerous public parking facilities.
-There are 37 designated historic resources in the Old Town San Diego Community Planning Area, including one historic district.
-Other existing public landholdings include the recently constructed Caltrans District 11 administrative and operational facility on Taylor Street.
-Old Town San Diego is also the location of a major rail transit station, primarily accommodating light rail service throughout the region.

-As part of the Old Town San Diego Historic Resources Reconnaissance Survey, the following historic context statement was prepared.
+Historic Context Statement Introduction The Old San Diego Community Plan Area encompasses approximately 285 acres of relatively flat land that is bounded on the north by Interstate 8 (I-8) and Mission Valley, the west by Interstate 5 (I-5), and on south and east by the Mission Hills/Uptown hillsides.
+Old San Diego consists of single and multi-family uses (approximately 711 residents), and an abundant variety of tourist-oriented commercial uses (restaurant and drinking establishments, boutiques and specialty shops, jewelry stores, art stores and galleries, crafts shops, and museums).
+A sizeable portion of Old San Diego consists of dedicated parkland; including Old Town San Diego State Park, Presidio Park (City), Heritage Park (County), and numerous public parking facilities.
+There are approximately 26 designated historical sites in the Old San Diego Community Planning Area, including one historic district.
+Other existing public landholdings include the recently constructed Caltrans administrative and operational facility on Taylor Street.
+Old San Diego is also the location of a major rail transit station, primarily accommodating light rail service throughout the region.
+As part of the Old San Diego Reconnaissance Survey, the following historic context statement was prepared.
 Historic context statements are intended to provide an analytical framework for identifying and evaluating resources by focusing on and concisely explaining what aspects of geography, history, and culture significantly shaped the physical development of a community or region's land use patterns and built environment over time; what important property types were associated with those developments; why they are important; and what characteristics they need to have to be considered an important representation of their type and context.
 The significant themes and property types identified in the context will assist City staff in identifying significant extant resources within the built environment.
-The pre-contact and early contact periods and associated archaeological and cultural resources are addressed separately in the archaeology study prepared for the community plan update.
+The pre-contact and early contact periods and associated archaeological and cultural resources are addressed separately in the archaeology study prepared for the Community Plan Update.
 The following context statement is organized in the same fashion as the historic context statement in the General Plan in that it is divided into periods based upon the government in power.
-The Spanish and Mexican Periods are included only as background as most of the properties associated with these periods are already identified and listed.
-The potential archaeological resources in the plan area are addressed in a separate archaeological study.
+The Spanish and Mexican Periods are included only as background as the properties associated with these periods are already identified and listed.
 The potential historic resources in the plan area date from the American Period.
 The themes that influenced the development of the plan area during the American Period are discussed, as are the associated property types that represent those themes.

-Spanish Period (1769-1821)6

-In spite of Juan Cabrillo's earlier landfall on Point Loma in 1542, the Spanish colonization of

-6 This section was largely extracted from "Appendix E, HP-1 San Diego History" in the City of San Diego General Plan.
-Adopted March 10, 2008.
+Spanish Period (1769-1821)7 In spite of Juan Cabrillo's earlier landfall on Point Loma in 1542, the Spanish colonization of Alta California did not begin until 1769.
+Concerns over Russian and English interests in 7 This section was largely extracted from "Appendix E, HP-1 San Diego History" in the City of San Diego General Plan.
+Adopted Mar.
+10, 2008.